 3. Downward-Facing Dog (Adho Mukha Svanasana)

-- Stretches the spine, hamstrings, and calves
+- Exercises after spine surgery, hamstrings, and calves

 - Relieves tension in the lower back